|Jurgen van den Broeck|

 Then, in 2008, he was a surprise 7th overall at the Giro d'Italia.
 He came 15th in the Tour de France in 2009 and won the Herentals Criterium.
 In 2010, he came 4th overall at the challenging Critérium du Dauphiné, a race that has frequently revealed riders destined for future Tour de France greatness - which was confirmed when he finished the Tour in 5th place overall the same year.
-He won Stage 1 and came 4th overall in the 2011 Dauphiné and was expected to perform well in the Tour, but was forced to abandon after a crash during a fast descent on Stage 9 which left him with a fractured shoulder and ribs and pneumothorax, but had recovered in time for the Vuelta a Espana where he was eighth overall.
-Good results - including fifth overall at the Critérium du Dauphiné - early in 2012 left van den Broeck looking to be on a good course for success at the Tour de France and he seemed a likely contender for victory in Stage 7 until more misfortune in the shape of a puncture on the final climb to the summit of Plateau de Beille saw him lose 1'54" to eventual stage winner Chris Froome of Team Sky.
-Nevertheless, his performance throughout the race was good enough to put him into fourth place behind Bradley Wiggins (Sky), Froome and Vincenzo Nibali (Liquigas-Cannondale) in the overall General Classification.
+He won Stage 1 and came 4th overall in the 2011 Dauphiné and was expected to perform well in the Tour, but was forced to abandon after a crash during a fast descent on Stage 9 which left him with a fractured shoulder and ribs and pneumothorax.

-Roberto Heras Hernández, born in Béjar, Spain on this day in 1974, is one of only two men to be officially listed as having won the Vuelta a Espana three times (the other being Tony Rominger) - in fact, he won it a record four times but tested positive for EPO in Stage 20, 2005, leading to his fourth victory being disqualified.
-He appealed the decision at the court of Castilla y León and was successful; however, the UCI, Spanish Cycling Federation and Court for Arbitration in Sport were uncertain that decision was valid, there being doubts over the court's competency to decide the case.
-Heras decided to contest with a civil action rather than through the CAS and, on the 21st of December 2012, the Spanish Supreme Court found in Heras' favour, allowing him to once again claim to be the most successful Vuelta rider of all time.
+Roberto Heras Hernández, born in Béjar, Spain on this day in 1974, is one of only two men to be officially listed as having won the Vuelta a Espana three times (the other being Tony Rominger).
+He has, in fact, won it a record four times but tested positive for EPO in Stage 20, 2005, leading to his fourth victory being disqualified.
+He appealed the decision at the court of Castilla y León and was successful, but at the time of writing it has not yet been decided by the UCI, Spanish Cycling Federation and Court for Arbitration in Sport if the decision is valid.

 Heras turned professional with Kelme in 1995 and immediately began to show promise as a climber, developing his skills sufficiently that in 2000 he was offered a contract to ride with US Postal.
 He took it and soon became known as Lance Armstrong's right-hand man in the mountains, playing an important part in the helping the Texan towards his record-breaking seven Tour de France wins.

 Gastone Nencini (nicknamed "The Lion of Mugello" after his birthplace, Barberino del Mugello in Tuscany), died on this day in 1980, precisely one month before his 50th birthday.
-He was an example of that rarest of cycling breeds, an ace climber (he won the King of the Mountains at the Giro d'Italia and the Tour de France in 1957) who could also descend at high speed - most climbers, due to their typically skeletal figures, lack the physical mass to keep a bike under control while riding fast down a hill.
-Nencini, like the greatest climber of them all Charly Gaul, was fearless, however: according to French National Champion and multiple Tour stage winner Raphaël Géminiani, "the only reason to follow Nencini downhill would be if you had a death wish."
+He was an example of that rarest of cycling breeds, an ace climber (he won the King of the Mountains at the Giro d'Italia and the Tour de France in 1957) who could also descend at high speed.
+Most climbers, due to their typically skeletal figures, lack the physical mass to keep a bike under control while riding fast down a hill - but according to French National Champion and multiple Tour stage winner Raphaël Géminiani, "the only reason to follow Nencini downhill would be if you had a death wish."
 Roger Rivière, a fast descender and several times a Tour stage winner himself, ignored that advice in 1960 when he tried to follow the Italian down from the Col de Perjuret - shortly after beginning the descent, he hit a low wall, plunged over the side and broke his spine; spending the rest of his life in a wheelchair.
 Even more unusually for a rider who could climb like he did, Nencini was a chain smoker.

 Nencini was the inspiration for one of the first anti-doping drives, set up by official Tour doctor Pierre Dumas after he saw the rider injecting himself with stored blood.
 He'd learned the technique from Swedish runners, who had apparently been using the technique for several years.